 Whoever has my commands and keeps them is the one who loves me.
 The one who loves me will be loved by my Father, and I too will love them and show myself to them."
 Then Judas (not Judas Iscariot) said, "But, Lord, why do you intend to show yourself to us and not to the world?"
 Jesus replied, "Anyone who loves me will obey my teaching.
 My Father will love them, and we will come to them and make our home with them.
 Anyone who does not love me will not obey my teaching.
 These words you hear are not my own; they belong to the Father who sent me.
-"All this I have spoken while still with you.
+25"All this I have spoken while still with you.
 But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.
-Peace I leave with you; my peace I give you.
+27 Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid.
-"You heard me say, 'I am going away and I am coming back to you.'
+28"You heard me say, 'I am going away and I am coming back to you.'
 If you loved me, you would be glad that I am going to the Father, for the Father is greater than I. I have told you now before it happens, so that when it does happen you will believe.
 I will not say much more to you, for the prince of this world is coming.
-He has no hold over me, but he comes so that the world may learn that I love the Father and do exactly what my Father has commanded me (John 14:21-31).
+He has no hold over me, 31but he comes so that the world may learn that I love the Father and do exactly what my Father has commanded me (John 14:21-31).

-When the Holy Spirit descended upon the Lord Jesus at His baptism, John the apostle wrote that He came as a dove and remained on Christ:
+The special presence of the Spirit will remain on us as we obey Christ's teaching.
+When the Holy Spirit descended upon the Lord Jesus at His baptism, John the Apostle wrote that He came as a dove and remained on Christ: